Real Housewives of Orange County: Where Are Your Favorite Cast Members Now?

 It's hard to believe that 2006 was the special year pop culture fans were first introduced to the Real Housewives of Orange County.
 But thanks to the bravery and openness of Vicki Gunvalson, Jo De La Rosa, Jeana Keough, Lauri Peterson and Kimberly Bryant, a new reality TV franchise was born with no signs of slowing down.

-Tonight, season 13 kicks off with both familiar and fresh faces—welcome Gina Kirschenheiter and Emily Simpson.
-And as you likely could have guessed, fans are excited for a season that includes reconciliations, surprises and plenty of drama.
+Tonight, season 14 kicks off with both familiar and fresh faces—welcome to the fun Braunwyn Windham-Burke.
+And as you likely could have guessed, fans are excited for a season that includes an engagement, lots of tears and plenty of drama.

 In celebration of premiere night, we decided to check in with some of our favorite former cast members to see what they've been up to since leaving the show.
-As it turns out, much of the cast stays in touch even as cameras disappear.

-"I think the first comment anyone says when they see me and they hug me thinking I was their friend is ‘Oh my gosh.
-I'm sorry.
-I feel like I know you.
-How's Vicki?
-How's Tamra?
-Do you still see the girls?'
-Luckily I can say every few months, I catch up with somebody, somewhere," Jeana shared with E!
-News ahead of tonight's premiere.
-"We all still see each other and it's kind of like a sorority.
-Once you're in it, the fights get forgotten."

-In fact, many former cast members admit to still watching the show on occasion to keep up with their friends.

-"[My friend] Emily is on the show this season and I think everyone is going to like her," Lizzie Rovsek revealed to us.
-"I watch it from time to time and I'm definitely going to watch this season to be supportive of my friends."

-And while nothing can truly prepare you for reality TV, much of the cast looks back positivity on the show through its highs and lows.
-"Make sure you're strong," Peggy Tanous advised anyone joining the franchise.
-"Make sure your family is strong and they stay the most important thing."
+While many are focused on family life and a variety of businesses, they can't help but reflect on their time on the Bravo series.

+"I loved bonding with the girls and everyone would watch the show at my house," Jeana recalled to E!
+News.
+"About the third season, everyone started to get upset with each other's interview comments."

+Many former cast members also get stopped during errands about their time on the show.
+One of the biggest questions asked is whether or not they would ever return.

+"I always say, 'Never say never.'
+But honestly, it's not something I think about ever," Lizzie Rovsek shared with E!
+News.
+"It's a stressful show and I have been going through some really hard and exciting times in the last couple of years and I think it would be really hard to focus on my kids and family while filming."

+Lydia McLaughlin added, "The drama is real and that's why I don't think I would ever go back.
+As grateful as I am for the experience, I'm genuinely happier not on the show."

-So what are you waiting for?
-Whoop it up and go behind the gates and inside the lives of some of our longtime favorites in the gallery below.
+Before a new season kicks off, we're taking a trip down memory lane and going behind the gates and inside the lives of some of our longtime favorites in the gallery below.

 JB Lacroix/WireImage

 As one of the original members, Jeana is credited with helping make the show the hit it remains today.
-While she stepped away from her full-time spot after season five, the successful realtor delivered some exciting life updates with E!
+While she stepped away from her full-time spot after season five, the successful Coldwell Banker realtor delivered some exciting life updates with E!
 News.
-Shane recently got engaged to former Miss Nevada Brittany McGowan.
+Shane is planning to wed former Miss Nevada Brittany McGowan in 2020.
 Kara remains happily married to NFL vet Kyle Bosworth.
-And yes, their baby is on her way to turning three.
-As for Colton, he just got his real estate license and will be following in his mom's footsteps at Coldwell Banker.
-As for Jeana, she's been dating a special man named David in between selling houses.
-"Real estate is awesome," she shared.
-"It's my best year ever."
+And yes, their adorable daughter Decker is on her way to turning four.
+As for Colton, he has followed in his mom's footsteps at Coldwell Banker.
+As for Jeana, she's single and enjoys trips to both Las Vegas and Florida.

+Goodbye OC and hello Los Angeles.
+The season one alumna recently moved to Santa Monica with a special someone.
+"I'm now in a relationship with an incredible man and I'm happier than I've ever been," Jo gushed to E!
+News.
+"I decided to pursue a lifelong dream of starting my own lifestyle brand called Style Glam Glow, an online fashion and beauty editorial destination [launching winter 2019] that is focused on helping women create the life of their dreams."
+To this day, one of Jo's favorite memories from the show is all the talented hair and makeup people behind the scenes and the cast of four other ladies "that ended up being my TV family."

 JB Lacroix/WireImage